Young Adults With Special Abilities Inc

 How does Young Adults With Special Abilities Inc spend its money?

 Young Adults With Special Abilities Inc directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Young Adults With Special Abilities Inc tax-deductible?